 While cloud storage is convenient, it’s not guaranteed to be at your fingertips forever.
 Eventually, we’ll move on from cloud storage to something we have yet to imagine.
-Until then, backing up your files to an external drive is just good practice.
+Until then, transferring copies of your files to an external drive is just good practice.

 Why create a backup?
 To ensure that all your vital information is safe and secure, no matter what happens to your computer or internet connection.
 Send everything to an external drive and use the cloud as a secondary source.

 But with tons of options now available, where do you start?
 Read on to find out how to choose an external drive for better peace of mind.

 Arguably the most essential specification to consider when buying an external drive is storage space.
 It’s no good buying a high-speed device with encryption and remote access if it’s not big enough to store your information.
 You also don’t want to pay through the nose for a drive you’ll never even come close to filling.

 What size, then, is best?
 That depends on you.

 If you want a device that’s good for transferring documents, photos, or other media from one device to the other, or just want to expand the storage space of your low-end laptop or tablet, then a mid-range flash drive may be ideal.

 While the largest of those can stretch up to 2TB of storage space, they get costly and are unnecessarily big for simple transfers.
 Instead, save your money and buy a drive with 64GB, which can cost less than $20.
 You can get drives with double the size for not much more.

 If you’re interested in storing a lot more or keeping files and folders long term, you’ll want something more significant.
 A 1TB drive should suit most needs for the foreseeable future.
 Still, if you envision storing hundreds of movies — maybe you ripped your DVD collection — or just never want to run out of space, there are drives available today that offer multiple terabytes of space.